jito-foundation/restaking/docs/restaking/accounts.md

 ![Restaking Accounts](restaking_accounts.png)

-## 2. Node Consensus Network (NCN)
+## 2. Ncn

-NCN are services that provide infrastructure to the network, such as validators, oracles, keepers, bridges, L2s, and other services that require a staking mechanism for security.
+NCN (Node Consensus Network) are services that provide infrastructure to the network, such as validators, oracles, keepers, bridges, L2s, and other services that require a staking mechanism for security.

 NCN can be registered through the restaking program.